-After a crash, your health is priority.
+After a crash, your health is the main priority.
 If you are too injured to get started on your claim at the crash site, that’s okay.
 An experienced truck accident lawyer knows how to find the evidence necessary to win.
 After an accident involving a large truck like a semi-truck, 18-wheeler, tractor-trailer truck, tanker, or another type of big rig, if your health and safety allow for it, take the following steps:

 - Get medical attention immediately.
 Even if you do not think you are injured, it is important to see a doctor to get checked out.
 Injuries from truck accidents can sometimes be hidden or delayed.